greenerservices/version1/app/principles/8-design-for-greener-architecture-data-security.md

 * * *

-## Tools and frameworks

-Placeholder

-* * *

 ## Further reading

-The Green Software Foundation have developed a set of patterns and techniques to reduce the environmental impacts of digital services.
+The Green Software Foundation have developed a set of [patterns and techniques](https://patterns.greensoftware.foundation/) to reduce the environmental impacts of digital services.
 These are broken down by 'web' and 'cloud'.

-The W3C's draft Web Sustainability Guidelines include comprehensive recommendations for reducing the environmental impacts of websites and digital products.
+The W3C's draft [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/) include comprehensive recommendations for reducing the environmental impacts of websites and digital products.
 Guidance comes under the following categories: user experience design, web development, hosting and infrastructure and business and product management considerations.
-Handbook of Sustainable Design of Digital Services

-The Handbook of Sustainable Design of Digital Services, known as GR491, was created in France by the 'Institute for Sustainable IT'.
+The [Handbook of Sustainable Design of Digital Services](https://gr491.isit-europe.org/en/), known as GR491, was created in France by the 'Institute for Sustainable IT'.
 It covers a range of recommendations for delivering digital services with reduced environmental footprints.

+* * *

+## Tools and frameworks

+Placeholder